Cokile/CCTextFieldEffects/README.md

 // The size of the placeholder label relative to the font size of the text field, default value is 0.7 self.isaoTextField.placeholderFontScale = <#CGFloat#>;

-// The color of the inactive color, default value is R218 G218 B218
-self.isaoTextField.inactiveColor = <#UIColor#>;
+// The color of the inactive border and placeholder, default value is R218 G218 B218 self.isaoTextField.inactiveColor = <#UIColor#>;

-// The color of the active color, default value is R218 G112 B113
-self.isaoTextField.activeColor = <#UIColor#>;
+// The color of the active border and placeholder, default value is R218 G112 B113 self.isaoTextField.activeColor = <#UIColor#>;

 // The color of the cursor, default value is R175 G179 B184